isaccanedo/cosmosdb-read-many-items-java/README.md

 urlFragment: "azure-cosmos-java-getting-started"
 ---

-# Read many items with Azure Cosmos DB Java SDK
+# Leia muitos itens com o SDK Java do Azure Cosmos DB

 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
 The sample demos the [readMany](https://docs.microsoft.com/en-us/java/api/com.azure.cosmos.implementation.itemoperations.readmany?view=azure-java-stable) method in the [Java SDK for Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/sql/sql-api-sdk-java-v4).